 OK so with a bit of background between ETFs and LICs and why I like them both, here are the four factors when I consider my purchase.
 They are not necessarily in order of ranking, but this is the order I generally look at it.

-- Whichever ETF has gone down the most.
-Generally yes if the ETF has gone down that means its underlying holdings have gone down.
+- Whichever ETF out of A200, VEU or VTS has gone down the most.
+Yes if the ETF has gone down that means its underlying holdings have gone down.
 Yes, sometimes this is linked to reduced dividends but history tells us most of the time that dividends are not explicitly tied to capital value of shares.
 In a market crash the business fundamentals of most companies don’t suddenly change, i.e. telcos still provide mobile phone contracts, people still buy food and use electricity.
-This means the companies continue to make profits and therefore the diversified dividends from ETFs (and LICs for that matter) don’t decrease the same percent as the share price drops.
+This means the companies continue to make profits and therefore the diversified dividends from ETFs (and LICs for that matter) don’t decrease the same percent as the share price drops (as the share price is mostly determined by greed or fear, whereas the profit/earnings of those companies are determined by solid business fundamentals).
 Therefore whenever I see RED and an ETF has gone down, in my mind I see a more attractive P/E ratio and a chance to buy future dividends at a discounted rate.
-If none of the ETFs have gone down, I try to look at whichever has gone up the least.
+If none of the ETFs have gone down, I look at whichever has gone up the least!

-- If everything is still tied, I buy Aussie shares due to the high dividend yield and franking credit.
+- If everything is still tied, I tend to buy Aussie shares due to the higher dividend yield (which makes it easier to live off rather than having to time the market to sell shares) and of course the franking credit refunds.
 I buy the ETF which has the lowest management fee, and at the moment this is Betashares A200 ETF.

 So there it is, a rough breakdown of my investment strategy.
 Currently these are all invested in a personal name, but due to recently reaching my threshold portfolio passive income amount, I am planning to eventually sell them all and transfer the wealth into a family discretionary trust structure.
 This is a more tax efficient structure as a discretionary trust can allocate portfolio gains into family members on lower tax brackets – once this tax savings offsets the administrative cost burden of the trust, its a no brainer.